 Smart outdoor security cameras add an extra layer of protection to your home.
 These cameras connect to your home’s Wi-Fi network and can be controlled with an app on your phone.
 They often include built-in floodlights and alarms so you can double up on security features in one device.
 Some even have advanced features like facial recognition.

 With all of the different cameras on the market, choosing the right one can be confusing.
-We took a look at some notable cameras to see how their features stack up, head-to-head, and dissect them in various categories to uncover the models that are perfect to watch over all of your outdoor outings this summer — in addition to protecting your home when you’re away or even inside.
+We took a look at some notable cameras to see how their features stack up against one another, and touncover the models that are perfect to watch over all of your outdoor outings this summer — as well as protect your home when you’re away or not outside.

 If you’re looking for a camera inside of the home that respects your privacy, then check out our other scorecard.